MangelMaxime/FAKE.Intro/slides/index.md

 - Don't commit `paket.exe` to your repository
 - Bootstrapper is available for [download](https://github.com/fsprojects/Paket/releases/latest)
-- Bootstrapper allows to download latest `paket.exe`
+- Rename `paket.bootstrapper.exe` to `paket.exe` and commit that one
-- Can be used for CI build or from inside Visual Studio

 ***